 All regression model residuals were checked for normality and met the assumptions of linear regression models.
-All models included eleven a priori confounders: maternal age, body mass index (BMI) and gestational age at time of sample collection, infant sex, infant age at time of sample collection and five methylation-derived white blood cell counts (25).
+All models included 11 a priori confounders: maternal age, BMI, and gestational age at time of sample collection; infant sex and infant age at time of sample collection; and 5 methylation-derived white blood cell counts (25).
 All of these have previously been associated with methylation (44-47).
 We report likelihood ratio test results comparing the full model against the baseline model including a priori confounders only.

-Stata 14.0 was used for all statistical analyses (Stata Corporation, College Station, TX).
+Stata 14.0 (Stata Corporation) was used for all statistical analyses.